Learn more about the O’Neill in Costa Rica program

 The program will be open to IU undergraduates and graduate students with a GPA of 2.9 or higher.
 Students from across IU will be considered, and the instructor will review student applications and make the final decision on admission to the program.

-During the application period (December 1-January 27) an "Apply Now" button will be available at the top of this page.
-You will need to submit the online application by 5 p.m. on January 27.
+During the application period (November 1 - December 1) an "Apply Now" button will be available at the top of this page.
+You will need to submit the online application by 11:59pm on December 1.

 People who don’t travel cannot have a global view, all they see is what’s in front of them.